aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

 ## Overview

 This folder contains a **machine learning pipeline for running experiments on multi-temporal Sentinel-2 satellite imagery** for irrigation classification.
-The pipeline is built for a specific dataset structure—each sample consists of a `.tif` image file, a corresponding `.tif` mask file, and `.json` metadata files, with support for spatial-aware data splitting and 8-band irrigation label structure.
+The pipeline is built for a specific dataset structure—each sample consists of a `.tif` image file, a corresponding `.tif` mask file, and a `.json` metadata file, with support for spatial-aware data splitting and 8-band irrigation label structure.

 ---

 ## Dataset Structure

 - **Images:** Each `.tif` image contains 14 spectral bands × 37 time steps (total 518 bands per sample).
-Can be adjusted as needed.
 - **Masks:** Each `.tif` mask contains 8 bands representing different irrigation classification targets.
 - **Metadata:** Each `.json` file contains location and temporal information.
 - **File Naming:** Consistent convention `{unique_id}_{site_id}_{date}_{type}.tif`